plijnzaad/scseq/README.md

 [Hubrecht Institute](www.hubrecht.eu/), Utrecht, The Netherlands.

-It contains (often heavily modified) code from other people, specifically from Dominic Grün (now at MPI Freiburg), Lennert Kester and Abel Vertesy.
+It contains (often heavily modified) code from other people, specifically from Dominic Grün (now at MPI Freiburg), Lennart Kester and Abel Vertesy.
 For related code, see [Abel Vertesy's repository](https://github.com/vertesy/TheCorvinas), in particular the Python/MapAndGo and Python/Concatenator subdirectories

 # Contents